Chords2Cure

 Mafalda von Alvensleben

 Mafalda knew right away that the pain she felt in her right femur in the summer of 2014 was different.
 Yet nothing could have ever prepared her for the devastating diagnosis of Ewing Sarcoma, one of the toughest and rarest of all pediatric cancers.
 She went through 9 challenging months of treatment with 17 rounds of chemotherapy, 20 days of radiation therapy and Bone Graft Replacement Surgery.
-Mafalda's leg continues to give her problems after more than 7 years in remission and 7 surgeries, of which 4 years on crutches.
+Mafalda's leg continues to give her problems after more than 7 years in remission and 7 surgeries, of which she spent 4 years on crutches.
 Her leg finally showed promising signs of healing just in time for her first semester at Yale in 2018, yet it broke again in April 2019 with no more signs of any healing.
 In early January 2020 she had to take a semester off for a 16-hr complete reconstructive leg surgery with a vascularized fibula transplant.
 She spent most of her stay-at-home time to slowly relearn to walk again while catching up on her studies.
-Mafalda just received her Bachelor of Science majoring in cognitive science focusing on contemporary ethics and the future of morality.
-She is currently completing her Master at the Yale School of Public Health.
+Mafalda just received her Master at the Yale School of Public Health.
 Beyond her performances as a singer and a poet, Mafalda was Chords2Cure’s in house art director, designing the artwork for social media, as well as the website.
-At Yale Mafalda is an active member of DEFY (Disability Empowerment at Yale) advocating for Yalies with disabilities.
-She is a regular contributor to the Yale Daily News, and is a production manager for the Yale Scientific Magazine, and product manager for the publication STEAM.
+At Yale Mafalda was an active member of DEFY (Disability Empowerment at Yale) advocating for Yalies with disabilities.
+She was a regular contributor to the Yale Daily News, and was a production manager for the Yale Scientific Magazine, and product manager for the publication STEAM.
 In her free time she loves to write for newspapers and write nonsensical spoken word poetry, act in theater productions and design costumes.
 She illustrated and wrote her first children’s book which she recently published and is dedicating all proceeds to Chords2Cure.

 Charlotte Furie